 Those wonderfully inert, “harmless” CFCs, the magic molecules of shaving cream and hair spray, didn’t simply vanish when we were done with them.
 They had an afterlife at the edge of space, where they accumulated in the trillions.
 They were silently congregating high above the Earth, and they were up to no good.
 Molina and Rowland were alarmed to discover that the CFCs had thinned the protective layer that shielded us from the Sun’s harmful ultraviolet radiation.
 And it was getting worse all the time.
 When UV light hits a CFC molecule, it strips away the chlorine atoms.
 Once that happens, the chlorine atoms start devouring the precious ozone molecules.

 A single chlorine atom can destroy 100,000 ozone molecules.

-CFCs were in everything, and the manufacturers couldn’t imagine a world without it.
+CFCs were in everything, and the manufacturers couldn’t imagine a world without them.
 The corporate response to this danger was that the science hadn’t been settled.
 People had a hard time believing that we had become powerful enough as a species to endanger life on the planet.
 They looked for non-human causes for the loss of the ozone in the sky.
-One Reagan administration official suggested that everyone just wears more sunblock and put on a hat and sunglasses.
+One Reagan administration official suggested that everyone just wear more sunblock and put on a hat and sunglasses.
 But the scientists pointed out that the plankton, those tiny plants at the base of the global food chain, and the larger plants, were unlikely to do so.